You have read all of the active alerts

 Downspout goes underground

-If the downspout is connected to the foundation drain or other underground piping, the downspouts should be disconnected and directed to the ground surface.
+If the downspout is connected to the foundation drain or other underground piping, the downspouts should be disconnected and directed to the ground surface away from the building's foundation.
 All the water that is collected on the roof is being concentrated around your building foundation and/or being carried by the wastewater pipes, increasing the risk of basement flooding.
 Without the prior written approval of Halifax Water, no downspout is allowed to remain connected to the wastewater system, as provided by Halifax Water Regulation 64(2).

 Downspout into house

 If the downspouts enter a pipe in the foundation wall it is likely that they are connected to the wastewater system.
-These downspouts need to be disconnected and directed to the ground surface.
+These downspouts need to be disconnected and directed to the ground surface away from the building's foundation.
 The open pipe must be capped to stop water and debris from entering.
 Without the prior written approval of Halifax Water, no downspout is allowed to remain connected to the wastewater system, as provided by Halifax Water Regulation 64(2).

 Downspout Disconnections after Sewer Separation Projects